Maryland Theft Lawyer

 Defenses to Crimes of Theft

 Section 7-110 outlines some of the possible defenses for crimes of theft.
-If one of these defenses is true of your case, it is likely that your case will be dismissed entirely:
+If one of these defenses is true of your case, it is likely that you have a strong defense:

 - You honestly believed that you had the right to exert control over or obtain the property